Azure/azure-sdk-for-js/sdk/keyvault/keyvault-keys/README.md

 ## Specifying the Azure Key Vault service API version

-Our Key Vault Keys client currently only supports the Azure Key Vault service versions `7.0` and `7.1-preview`, which we specify as part of the options that can be passed through the constructor.
-The latest supported API version is `7.1-preview`, which is available as the `LATEST_API_VERSION` export.
-A use case example follows:
+By default, this package uses the latest Azure Key Vault service version which is `7.1-preview`.
+The only other version that is supported is `7.0`.
+You can change the service version being used by setting the option `apiVersion` in the client constructor as shown below:

 ```typescript
 const { DefaultAzureCredential } = require("@azure/identity");